bhisaac/5eFP/5eFP-SRD.md

 Elements of a 5eFP game:
 - **Fast Travel.** Once a destination is set on the world map, the PCs instantly arrive at an unexplored map tile.
 - **Recall.** Once deployed, PCs may recall back to headquarters anytime by performing a special 1-minute ritual.
 Alternatively, PCs all recall back to HQ after 8 hours have elapsed.
-A PC may only recall once daily.
+A PC may only recall once per game session.
 - **Headquarters (HQ).** The game has a centralized organization linking each PC to one another.
-Players almost always begin and end a game session at HQ.
+Players almost always begin and end a game at HQ.

 ## The World Map
 - Map size: 14 squares by 14 squares